Generalized spherically symmetric gravitational model: Hamiltonian dynamics in extended phase space and BRST charge: Introduction

-In the framework of the canonical scheme it is not obvious that the original (Lagrangian) formulation of General Relativity and its Hamiltonian dynamics \`a la Dirac are theories with different groups of transformations.
-It has become more clear in the Batalin -- Fradkin -- Vilkovisky (BFV) approach \cite{BFV1,BFV2,BFV3}, that aims at reproducing the Dirac results on the path integral level.
-A Hamiltonian form of the effective action in this approach is determined by algebra of constraints.
-The algebra of constraints in the case of gravity is open and, as was emphasized in \cite{BFV1}, gauge transformations differ from transformations generated by gravitational constraints.
-It may lead to a new type of additional Feynman diagrams corresponding to four-ghosts interaction which cannot result from the effective action in the Lagrangian form.
+If we understand clearly how the Castellani procedure works, it would be strange to discuss seriously the transformation obtained by this procedure for the ADM formulation, as it was done in \cite{KKK2,KKK3}, to prove that these transformations do not form a group while the diffeomorphism transformations (\ref{g_transf}) do form.
+In this connection let us mention that the fact that the transformations (\ref{g_transf}) form a group was known very long ago.
+It was also known that in the original Dirac approach transformations generated by any linear combinations of gravitational constraints do not form a group because structure functions of the constraints' algebra depend on field variables.
+It is valid for the ADM constraints \cite{DeWitt2}, as well for the Dirac constraints \cite{KK}.
+It means that the application of the Dirac scheme to gravity gives a theory with an open algebra, in spite of the fact that the algebra of General Relativity is closed.
+So, we actually deal with {\it two non-equivalent theories with different groups of transformations}.
+It was emphasized yet in \cite{BFV1} that in the gravitational theory the gauge transformations cannot be presented as canonical transformations, and thus they differ from transformations generated by constraints.
+In the BFV approach it leads to a new type of additional Feynman diagrams corresponding to four-ghosts interaction which cannot result from the effective action in the Lagrangian form \cite{BFV2}.
 The new type of diagram does not play an important role while one is interested in only gauge invariant sector in the $S$-matrix theory, for which the BFV approach was originally proposed.
 However, we can think of it as a considerable mathematical indication that Lagrangian and Hamiltonian formalism appear to be non-equivalent for the full theory of gravity when one deals with spacetime manifolds of any topology, in particular, without asymptotic states which are implied in the $S$-matrix approach.

+The central part in the BFV approach is given to the BRST charge constructed as a series in powers of Grassmannian variables with coefficients given by generalized structure functions of constraints algebra \cite{Hennaux}.